-Less preferred specimen: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top)
+Less preferred specimen: 0.2 ml whole blood in EDTA (purple top) tube.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 specimen types, if there will be a delay in shipping, or during

 very warm weather, refrigerate specimens until shipped and ship